 This laddering arrangement provides a way of addressing different financial issues at various times of life.
-And it provides a tailored way of only paying for as much coverage as needed.
+And laddering provides a tailored way of only paying for as much coverage as needed.

-Beyond covering the specified risks, this strategy can provide some flexibility as well.
+Beyond covering the specified risks, this tiered life insurance strategy can provide some flexibility as well.
 Term insurance typically allows for extensions, albeit at higher rates, if desired.
-So if there is some reason for continuing one of the intermediate term policies — say providing support for a small business that was started with a partner — the option is there.
+So, if there is some reason for continuing one of the intermediate term policies — say providing support for a small business that was started with a partner — the option is there.

-“There will come a time to consider converting some of your term life insurance to permanent coverage,” said J. Todd Gentry, a financial professional with MassMutual St. Louis.
+“There will come a time to consider converting some of your term life insurance to permanent coverage,” said J. Todd Gentry, a financial professional with Synergy Wealth Systems.
 “Permanent life insurance provides a death benefit, yes, but it also serves the strategic goal of creating income-generating options when you retire.
 The sooner you begin tackling the goal of owning some permanent life insurance the more options you will have in the future.
 This is all about creating options and flexibility.”